arthur-fontaine/diabolo/packages/diabolo/README.md

 // result === 3
 ```

+### Comparison with other libraries

+#### Effect

+Effect is a library with a large (too large?) scope.
+At the time I
+am writing this, the “Unpacked size” of Effect on NPM is 16.3 MB.
+In comparison, the “Unpacked size” of Diabolo is only a few dozen KB.

+Among other things, Effect provides a way to manage dependency injection.
+To achieve dependency injection in Effect, you need to use at least 3 modules:
+`Effect`, `Context`, and `Layer`. `Effect` has 305 exported members, `Context`
+has 14 exported members, and `Layer` has 79 exported members.
+That can make
+it difficult to understand how to use the library.

+Also, as mentioned above, the purpose of dependency injection is decoupling.
+However, Effect describes itself as “the missing standard library for
+TypeScript”.
+Depending on how you use Effect, it may be contrary to the
+principle of decoupling.

+Diabolo, on its side, is a library with a very small scope.
+It only provides
+a way to manage dependency injection.
+Its exported members can be counted
+on the fingers of one hand.
+It is very easy to understand how to use the
+library.

+#### InversifyJS and TSyringe

+InversifyJS and TSyringe are two popular dependency injection libraries
+for TypeScript.

+As just mentioned, they are dependency injection libraries **for TypeScript**,
+and only for TypeScript.
+They cannot be used with vanilla JavaScript.

+They also rely on TypeScript **`experimentalDecorators`**, which are not
+compatible with the [TC39 decorators proposal](https://github.com/tc39/proposal-decorators), as
+TypeScript decorators are based on an old version of the proposal.

+Moreover, you will likely need to install `reflect-metadata` to use
+decorators.

+If you use Babel in your project, you will also need to install
+`babel-plugin-transform-typescript-metadata`.

+On the other hand, Diabolo is very simple to use.
+It does not require
+any other dependencies.
+It is cross-platform because it relies on
+generators, which are available in all JavaScript environments since
+2016.

 ### Motivation

 I am a big fan of the Effect library.
 However, it is very complex.
 Even